rust-lang/cargo/src/doc/src/reference/workspaces.md

 in the workspace at all, or using a glob pattern and you want to remove a directory.

+The [`resolver`] key effects how a package that is depended on in multiple ways with different features are resolved.
+Some libraries depend on it being set to 2.

 An empty `[workspace]` table can be used with a `[package]` to conveniently create a workspace with the package and all of its path dependencies.